 - attendance at all meetings and workshops at reduced member rates.

 Membership in SWET is not a guarantee of the qualifications of its members.
-It does not set professional standards in the fields of expertise of its members.
-SWET cannot directly provide help in finding work in Japan or in editing, translating, rewriting, and related fields.
+SWET does not set professional standards in the fields of expertise of its members.
+It cannot directly provide help in finding work in Japan or in editing, translating, rewriting, and related fields.
 Members of SWET do find work through networking among themselves, making acquaintances through social events and workshops, and sharing information via SWET-L.

 To become a SWET member you need to:

 - Provide us with your name, e-mail address, and other contact information.

 - Remit your payment.

 Once you have completed these steps, a SWET officer will contact you by e-mail with your password and a link to log in, and you can fill in and edit any further details of your profile.